b-yogesh/motorSpeedControl/README.md

 # motorSpeedControl
-Algorithm to control the speed of DC Motor
+Algorithm to control the speed of DC Motor with Arduino.

+This algorithm uses a Dynamic P-controller where the value of Kp constant keeps changing.

 Based on the RPM of the motor(1200 RPM used), the range of +/-4 in the line no. 85 is used.